Current Laser and Experimental Parameters

 Laser Energy: the energy of the laser is adjusted depending on the configuration

-• At HHT, long pulses (1 – 10 ns) with an energy up to 200 J (on best effort basis and depending on pulse length, for example: max.
-100 J in 2 ns.) at 527 nm are available with an f = 1.8 m focusing lens (F/13).
+- At HHT, long pulses (1 – 10 ns) with an energy up to 200 J (on best effort basis and depending on pulse length, for example: max.
+200 J in 2 ns.) at 527 nm are available with an f = 1.8 m focusing lens (F/13).
 Main focal spot 20 µm (FWHM), most of the energy contained in ~60 µm diameter spot.
+A random phase plate can be used to generate a more uniform focus of 150 μm diameter.

 Pulse profiles